Burnout looming? Have a look at these and adjust your course…

 We over-react to perceived obstacles and attack anyone we think is blocking, criticising or merely outperforming us.
 We envy others their success and resilience.
 We feel very alone and left out.

 Relentlessly, we focus on what’s going wrong, not what’s going right.
 Thinking we are at fault, we worry about time management, brain fog, flagging performance and letting people down.
 We know we used to be better than this.
 Where is that competence now?

 Does that sound familiar?

 If you are in or approaching burnout, it’s vital to take action.
 Not the actions you’re taking now, that will entrench burnout more, but contrary action.
 You will need to ask for help.
 I only coach people in or near burnout.
-I help them return to normal function, resilience and enjoyment at work.
-I run a six week program.
+I help men return to peak performance, resilience and enjoyment at work, via a Burnout to Leadership program.
 It’s an amazing bargain, if I say so myself and if you’re in burnout I want to help YOU.

 Personally, I stayed in burnout for too long, not knowing how easy it is to recover.
 I had a heart attack.

 I don’t want you to do that.